UTH

 View bio

-Mei Robson is a graduate assistant currently pursuing an MPH degree.
-With an interest for public health affecting Hispanic populations, she contributes to Dr. Samper-Ternent's research, assisting with data analysis and administrative tasks.
+Mei Robson is a research coordinator with an interest in public health affecting Hispanic populations.
+She contributes to the Institute on Aging's Clinical Research and Innovations Core, assisting with data analysis and administrative tasks.
 She looks forward to applying her skills to address pressing health challenges in Hispanic communities.

 Alumni Coming soon